tnichols217/notes/APArt/Piece Descriptions.md

 ## Dimensions

 ## Materials
-1. THE KEY TO SIMPLICITY - Blender 3D, nested curve workflow for strings, subserf workflow for others
+1. THE KEY TO SIMPLICITY - Blender 3D, nested curve workflow for strings, subserf workflow for body
-2. Generated distortion for wavy effect
+2. Bevel + subserf workflow for keys for sharper look, generated distortion for wavy effect

 ## Processes
+1.

 # 6 - Guitar
 ## Dimensions